- Journal menu

-The author has the right to post and update the article on a free-access e-print server using files prepared and formatted by the author.
+It can be allowed for those articles which are subject of the transformative agreements of the Universities and the Publisher of the journal to post and update the articles on a free-access e-print server using files prepared and formatted by the author.
 Any such posting made or updated after acceptance of the article for publication by Virtus Interpress should include a link to the online Virtus Interpress platform with journal article abstract.
 In all cases, the appropriate bibliographic citation and notice of the Virtus Interpress copyright credit must be included.

-In all the other cases, the author has to request an official permission from the Editor of the journal, in which the article has been published.
+In all the other cases, the author has to ask official permission from the Editor of the journal, in which the article has been published.

 Retraction and Correction Policy

 To recognize the issues of possible fraud and misconduct during the publishing process Virtus Interpress realizes the strict policy concerning paper correction and retraction.